 When exchanging your holiday money, ask for Ukrainian Hryvnia, the official currency here.

 17. Here’s a bit of information on what they grow and export from Ukraine.

 Ukraine grows sunflowers and sunflower seeds, sugar beets and grains and rears cattle.

 Its industry consists of coal, electric power, machinery, transport equipment and both ferrous and non-ferrous metals.

 Ukraine also exports ferrous and non-ferrous metals, fuel and petroleum products, machinery, transport equipment and chemicals.

-Do you have any interesting facts about Ukraine that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about Ukraine?
+Share them in the comments below!